 The TSF will be constructed in the Taseq basin, which is currently drained by Taseq river, a tributary of the Narsaq river.
 Surface runoff to the TSF will be reduced by the construction of diversion channels.
-The TSF will remain flow-through as is the current Taseq basin.
+Diversion and downstream catchment will maintain the flow of the Taseq river during operations.

 Existing groundwater hydrology data for the Taseq basin and surrounds was assessed to determine the likely presence of water in the groundwater systems and the potential for seepage from the TSF into the groundwater systems.
-(Orbicon 2018, GHD 2018)
+[24][58]